Getting Through: Warm Calling

 So I want you to remember that we are warm calling here.
 There’s a big difference, but unfortunately the gatekeeper cannot tell which one is a warm call and which one is a cold call.
 Here are some handy tips to overcome these challenges moving forward.

-The first tip is to always provide a name.
-If you provide a name to the gatekeeper this will automatically prove that you are not a cold caller.
+The first tip is to always provide your name.
+If you provide your name to the gatekeeper this will automatically prove that you’re are not a cold caller.
 Should this approach fail, it’s important that we do not give up.
-Through the inital validation process, I would hope that we have more than one contact name that we should be targeting whether that’s in purchasing, engineering, sales, technical or elsewhere.
-So should you hit an objection – call back and try another contact.
+Through the initial validation process, I would hope that we have more than one contact name that we should be targeting whether that’s in purchasing, engineering, sales, technical etc. So should you hit an objection – call back and try another contact.
 And remember, 80% of sales are made on the fifth to twelfth contact.
-The soft sell is the best sell.
-Be respectful, be persistant, and success will follow.
+The soft sell is the best sell – be persistent, be respectful, and success will follow.

-Remember: Be persistant, be respecful, and success will follow.
+Remember: be persistent, be respectful, and success will follow.